ECB NETWORK USER'S GUIDE

 Convert a PDF file to PostScript prior to N-up

-1. Double-click the PDF file
+- Double-click the PDF file

-3. From the Printer tab, select Generic PostScript
+- From the tab, select

-4. From the Location pull-down menu, select File
+- From the pull-down menu, select

-6. Use psnup to print multiple pages of the document on a single sheet.
+- Use psnup to print multiple pages of the document on a single sheet.

 Print the PostScript document via psnup